City-of-Helsinki/drupal-helfi-platform/documentation/modules.md

 ## Azure FS

-Azure's NFS file mount used to store and serve files (from `sites/default/files`) does not support certain file operations (such as chmod), causing any request that performs them to give a 5xx error, like the initial request that attempts to generate an image style.
+Azure's NFS file system (used to store/serve files from `sites/default/files`) does not support certain file operations (such as chmod), causing any request that performs them to throw a 5xx error.
+For example:
+- Request that aggregates multiple css/js files together
+- Attempt to generate a preview image for file upload.

 This module decorates core's `file_system` service to skip unsupported file operations when the site is operating on Azure environment.